Arijit-Char/Assessli-React-Assignment/README.md

 - `src/`: Contains the source code of the project.
   - `components/`: Contains React components.
-  - `styles/`: Contains CSS or SCSS stylesheets.
+  - `styles/`: Contains SCSS stylesheets.
   - `pages/`: Contains different pages of the application.
   - `App.js`: Main component rendering the application.
   - `index.js`: Entry point of the application.